reachingDef/reveal.js/slides.md

 --

-Why is choice of cipher suite so important?
+Why is the choice of cipher suite so important?
 * one of the very few dynamic components
 * cryptographic operations dominate the runtime
 * test all cipher suite for influence on latency